-Bavaria is the name given to the colossal well-known statue in Munich that surveys the western side of the Theresienwiese in Munich City.
+The Bavaria Statue is the name given to the colossal well-known effigy of Lady Bavaria in Munich that surveys the western side of the Theresienwiese in Munich City.

 Cast entirely in bronze this behemoth that is the Bavaria Statue is a magnificent piece of engineering the like of which had not been seen since the period of Europe’s classical antiquity.